stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 with attached cords and plugs, several of them much like the two devices on the shelf behind the cylinders, were huddled together.

-"There are four kinds of instruments here, Wilmarth, " whispered the voice.
-"Four kinds--three faculties each--makes twelve pieces in all.
+_"There are four kinds of instruments here, Wilmarth"_, whispered the voice. _"Four kinds--three faculties each--makes twelve pieces in all.
 You see there are four different sorts of beings presented in those cylinders up there.
 Three humans, six fungoid beings who can't navigate space corporeally, two beings from Neptune (God! if you could see the body this type has on its own planet!), and the rest entities from the